 - Forensic Genealogists Search For Lost Family: Forensic work can be tedious.
 There are a lot of us who love the chase, though.
 If you have questions about this work I welcome you to contact me directly or just add a comment to this blog.
-You learn more about forensic genealogy at the Council for the Advancement of Forensic Genealogy.

 - Blaine’s other brand new book is being offered through National Genealogy Society.
 Blaine and Debbie Parker Wayne teamed up to produce, Genetic Genealogy in Practice.
 This book is a workbook to help you learn how to figure out the DNA relationships in your family tree.
 Both of these new books are receiving high marks in the reviews I’ve read thus far.

 - Salt Lake Institute of Genealogy (SLIG) still has a few seats left in the “The Coaching Lab: Forensic Genealogy from Inquiry to Affidavit” being taught by Catherine B.W.
 Desmarais, CG and Amber Goodpaster Tauscher.
 If you meet the requirements below and have an interest in forensic genealogy this class is not to be missed!

 - “Prerequisites: Forensic genealogy is not a beginner’s specialty.
 Students should have at least a year’s professional genealogy experience writing genealogical research reports for multiple paying clients before considering this course.
 The course is also appropriate for experienced forensic genealogists who wish to improve their skills and streamline their workflow.
 Students need to bring a laptop computer and possess solid word processing skills.”

 - I have been a member of the Oregon Paralegal Association for some time now.

 Make sure that when you hire a professional genealogist you can find them online listed with a professional organization.
 Most professional genealogists are members of the Association of Professional Genealogists.

 There are two credentialing bodies in genealogy: